17 Ways to Seriously Improve Team Productivity (2024)

 But more recent research found that many more factors can enhance productivity: including indoor air quality, thermal comfort, layout of individual workspaces, workplace colour schemes, interior plants, dust levels and biological contaminants and indoor carbon dioxide concentration.

 That’s a lot to think about.
-And particularly now, in the post-pandemic world, many employers don’t even have any real control or input into any of these things, as many continue to work from home.
+And particularly now, in the post-pandemic world, many employers don’t even have any real control or input into any of these things, as many continue to work remotely.

 So perhaps the best advice is to be consultative, rather than top-down.